List of tallest buildings in Mangaluru: Cancelled buildings

-Timeline of tallest buildings of Mangalore
+Timeline of tallest buildings

-Scenario
+Overview

 Mangalore has been making rapid progress in the real estate industry, especially when it comes to tall and luxurious buildings.
 Contrary to the all-Indian trend of skyscrapers coming up only in highly populated Metropolitan cities and their neighbourhoods, this not-so-populous city in Karnataka also seems to have jumped into the fray.
 Mangalore has over 30 completed and topped out buildings taller than 20 floors.
 A few more are already under construction, and many more are in the pipeline.
 The skyline of the city has undergone many changes in the past decade, and is all set to change drastically in the coming years.

-Bhandary Vertica (56 storeys) and Westline Signature (61 storeys), two under construction skyscrapers in Kadri and Nanthoor, in the city, respectively, are poised to be the tallest towers in Southern India.
-Most of the present highrises in the city are concentrated around the CBD and also in the Kadri-Bejai region.
+Bhandary Vertica (58 storeys) and Westline Signature (54 storeys), two under-construction skyscrapers in Kadri and Nanthoor, in the city, respectively, are poised to be the tallest towers in Karnataka.
+Most of the present high-rises in the city are concentrated around the central business district and also in the Kadri-Bejai region.
 The Kadri-Bejai belt is turning out to be the "Manhattan of Mangalore", with a lot of highrises being constructed and planned in the region.
 The present skyline of Mangalore is extensively likened to that of Mumbai in the 1980s.

 Another interesting fact about the highrises of Mangalore is that all buildings with 18 or more floors (or 60 or more meters in height) have a helipad, complying with the safety norms set by the local administration.
 However, the building K2 (with 20 floors) does not have a helipad, since it was constructed before this rule was formed.
 However, the requirement has changed recently, as service floors are being used as an alternative for helipads.